mtruel/projet_NN/doc/source/NN2.rst

 ---------------------
  Neural Network
 ---------------------

+The NN2 takes as input the number of nodes and the coordinates of the grid nodes inside the polygon.
+It is trained by receiving a score list for every node of the grid and tries to guess the scores by itself after the training.

 First, all the grid nodes inside the polygon are given to the network.
 Later, we could split the grid in multiple parts to give more data to the network.